 Any questions about the meaning of the terminology below should be directed to the Title IX Coordinator (Emily Schusterbauer), a Deputy Title IX Coordinator, or a Confidential Resource Advisor.

-Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to:
+The Title IX regulations define Stalking as engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others, or suffer severe emotional distress.

-Note: A finding that a Respondent is not responsible for a violation of the Title IX policy after a hearing (or vice versa) does not mean that a report or statement was made in bad faith.
+False reports and/or making materially false statements in bad faith in connection with this policy to any College official or in the course of any College proceeding, is prohibited and will be addressed through the conduct processes applicable to students, faculty or staff, based on the nature of the report.
+A finding that a Respondent is not responsible for a violation of the Title IX policy after a hearing (or vice versa) does not mean that a report or statement was made in bad faith.

 Items listed below define conduct that constitutes Interpersonal Violence prohibited under Maine law and within the context of the College’s education programs and activities.
 Interpersonal Violence can be committed by any person regardless of gender, sexual orientation or gender identity; and can be committed using technology.